-Figure F1: The five major benefits perceived by students (from L to R): (i) Enhanced their knowledge of HPC; (ii) Improved overall quality of their research; (iii) Enhanced their computing capabilities; (iv) Increased their subject matter knowledge/expertise in other areas (i.e., other than computing capabilities); (v) Improved their research skills and/or techniques.
-[Data is from [1] & Figure 1 of abbreviated 2022 study and April 19, 2017 ASCAC presentation of John Wells and Tara Dunderdale, Westat]
+Figure F1: (fig to be significantly cleaned up) The five major benefits perceived by students (from L to R): (i) Enhanced their knowledge of HPC; (ii) Improved overall quality of their research; (iii) Enhanced their computing capabilities; (iv) Increased their subject matter knowledge/expertise in other areas (i.e., other than computing capabilities); (v) Improved their research skills and/or techniques.
+[Data is from [R1] & Figure 1 of abbreviated 2022 study and April 19, 2017 ASCAC presentation of John Wells and Tara Dunderdale, Westat]

-Students have reported a broad set of career impacts from their participation in the CSGF program.
-For example, in the 2022 Longitudinal study [Figure 4-24, 1], 93% and 60% of students strongly agreed that accepting the DOE CSGF was the right decision for their career and that their experience as a Fellow continues to help achieve their career goals, respectively.
-Similarly, 90% of students agreed that the experience provided them with professional knowledge and skills that they would not have developed otherwise, and that because of this experience, they have encouraged others to pursue computational science and engineering as a field of study.
-Consequently, the program has influenced individuals'

-career goals and direction, and enhanced students' skills and expertise, communication skills, and degree of self-confidence in their field.
+Students have also reported a broad suite of impacts that their participation in the CSGF program has had.
+For example, in the 2O22 Longitudinal study [Figure 4-24, R1] 93% and 60% of students strongly agreed that accepting the DOE CSGF was the right decision for their career and that their experience as a Fellow continues to help achieve their career goals, respectively.
+Similarly, 90% of students agreed that the experience provided them with professional knowledge and skills that they would not have developed otherwise, and that as a result of this experience, they have encouraged others to pursue computational science and engineering as a field of study.
+Consequently, the program has influenced individuals' career goals and direction, and enhanced students' skills and expertise, communication skills, and degree of self-confidence in their field.
 The Fellowship has also accelerated or otherwise transformed the rising trajectories of many students.
-The subcommittee found a breadth of impacts to specific individuals noted over the past decade; for brevity, we include two such anecdotes.
-In his 2017 presentation to ASCAC [4], Jeff Hammond (then Intel, now NVidia) noted that the CSGF program "is the single most important thing that has happened to me in my professional life."
+The subcommittee found a breadth of impacts to specific individuals noted over the past decade; for brevity we include but two such anecdotes.
+In his 2017 presentation to ASCAC [R4], Jeff Hammond (then Intel, now NVidia) noted that the CSGF program "is the single most important thing that has happened to me in my professional life."
 Ariel Kellison (from Cornell University/Sandia National Laboratories) notes that a key impact of the CSGF program was the pairing with Laboratories "that are currently in need of tools that can be deployed...
-I get to hear about how formal methods are used in the lab and outside my wheelhouse, which is really cool" [5].
+I get to hear about how formal methods are used in the lab and outside my wheelhouse, which is really cool" [R5].

-The Fellowship has also grown the national ecosystem developing software for science and engineering.
+To this end, the Fellowship has also grown the national ecosystem developing software for science and engineering.
 In part through structural elements (e.g., the program of study, practicum, training opportunities at the annual program review) of the CSGF program, a growing number of alumni reported leading such development during the Fellowship.
 Figure F2 also highlights that this increase has been largely sustained since the Fellowship, which is an important hallmark given the attrition sometimes seen for contribution to scientific codes, software suites, and open-source software.